igem-fau/website/content/human-practices/human-practices.md

 We also aimed to bring the relatively new field of bispecific antibodies as a potential curatives for to date hard to treat diseases into public.
 Therefore, we got the chance to participate at the Day of Immunology (DOI) with our own information booth, where passerby could inform themselves about our project and discuss it with us.
-Also the “Lange Nacht der Wissenschaften” [Human Practice](https://2019.igem.org/Team:FAU_Erlangen/Human_Practices) gave us the opportunity to get into contact with people not involved in the scientific field.
+Also the "Lange Nacht der Wissenschaften" [Human Practice](https://2019.igem.org/Team:FAU_Erlangen/Human_Practices) gave us the opportunity to get into contact with people not involved in the scientific field.
 In both occasions we received incredible feedback and support for our project, really supporting the feeling that our project has an impact.
 Albeit the fact, that those people did not necessarily have a background in molecular biology talking to these people was really instructive and gave us personally the feeling that our project is worth working on.
 While all the discussions were helpful on their own, through the DOI we also got in contact with another expert in the field of immunology, Prof. Jäck.
-He engaged into a very interesting discussion and expressed his support, as he thought our project to be an excellent approach for targeting colorectal cancer and potentially other diseases with our “plug and play” system.
+He engaged into a very interesting discussion and expressed his support, as he thought our project to be an excellent approach for targeting colorectal cancer and potentially other diseases with our "plug and play" system.

 # Day of Immunology